The recommended treatment plan for haemophilia depends on how severe it is.

-There are two main approaches to treatment:
+There are 2 main approaches to treatment:

 If your child has haemophilia, you'll be trained to give them the injections when they're young.

-They'll be taught how to inject themselves when they're older to help avoid regular hospital appointments.
+They'll be taught how to inject themselves when they're older, to help avoid regular hospital appointments.

 In some cases, injections may be given into a device called an implantable port, which can be surgically placed under the skin.